-Countries that Give Work Permits after Study
+Countries that Give Work Permits After Study

 Here is a list of a few highly popular and renowned countries that give work permits after study to international students:

 Australia is one of the most popular countries that give work permits after study and is extremely accepting of international students.
 Hence, it becomes a popular destination for students to pursue their higher education and further kickstart their professional careers.
-Australia’s work visa program allows students to even include their family members as well.
-Under Temporary Graduate Visa (SUBCLASS 485) one can apply for a post-study work permit in Australia.
+Australia’s work visa program allows students to include their family members as well.
+Under Temporary Graduate Visa (subclass 485) one can apply for a post-study work permit in Australia.
 There are two streams for this:

 - Graduate Work: This visa is for international students who have graduated in fields that are in demand in Australia.
 This visa allows students to stay for 18 months.